musical works, poetry books

 the honeycomb conjecture for large ensemble and electronic sounds (2015) by Rozalie Hirs is a commission by Philharmonie, Essen, Germany, for Festival NOW!
 Prismen.
 The instrumentation consists of 2 flutes, oboe, clarinet, bass clarinet, bassoon, 2 French horns, 2 trumpets, bass trombone, 2 percussionists, keyboard, piano, 2 violins, 2 violas, 2 cellos, double bass.

-2015, calendar, installations with poetry or music, musical works
+2015, calendar, installations with poetry or music, multidisciplinary, musical works

 curvices amsterdam (2015)